-The Secret of the Guarantors for the Giving of the Torah: Out of the Mouths of Babes and Sucklings
+The Secret of the Guarantors for the Giving of the Torah: From the Mouths of Babes and Sucklings

 Lesson No. 21 | Monday, Tuesday, Wednesday, Thursday, Parashas Balak, 5, 6, 7, 8 Tammuz 5755 (Continued in 22)